|

 • Size – 148 square Kilometres

-This might be the smallest of all four sand islands, but it does have the biggest population.
-Bribie Island is located on the north side of Brisbane and can be accessed using your own vehicle and the Bribie Island Bridge.
+This might be the smallest of the sand islands, but it does have the biggest population.
+Bribie Island is ideal to visit and located on the north side of greater Brisbane and can be accessed using your own vehicle and the Bribie Island Bridge.

 Like Stradbroke Island, you have communities and facilities available on both sides.
 The west side with low keys waters, and the east side faces the open ocean.
 These are all on sealed roads and very easy to get around.